emmasorset/matmodh22/README.md

 `produce_results`<br>
 - `1:` Produce report-style plots based on above config.
 Saves the figures as `.pdf` files in the relative path `plots/<cond>/`, where `<cond>` is either `dirchlet`, `neumann`, or `flow`, based on the config.
 - `0:` No report plotting

+## `drodling.ipynb`
+A Jupyter notebook used for experimentation with the numerical schemes.
+The contents are not directly relevant to the results presented in the project, but it illustrates a part of the way we worked with the code.

+## `test.py`
+Contains an implementation of the discrete Laplace operator in polar coordinates.